step-security/github-actions-goat/CryptographicallyVerify.md

 This attack was carried out by gaining unauthorized access to the bash uploaders and modifying them regularly to exfiltrate secrets.
 Codecov later informed that if the users had conducted a checksum comparison before using the Bash Uploaders as part of their CI processes, this issue may not have impacted them.

 ## How does StepSecurity mitigate this threat?
 StepSecurity verifies the checksums of the tools that are run as a part of the CI/CD pipelines.
+If the checksum is not verified, StepSecurity informs the user about the failed verification.

 ## Tutorial
 Learn how to prevent masquerade attacks from a GitHub Actions workflow.